 We can mark two special strategies of optimization.
 The first strategy is determined by a control vector U = (0,0,...,0).
 This strategy corresponds to the traditional approach for a circuit optimization, and in this case the system (2), being the system of constraints, must be solved on every step of procedure of optimization.
-We will name this strategy Traditional Strategy of Optimization (TSO).
+This is a traditional strategy of optimization.
 The second strategy is determined by a control vector U = (1,1,...,1).
 In this case the system (2) disappears fully, but information about a circuit appears in the generalized objective function (4).
-We will name this strategy the Modified Traditional Strategy of Optimization (MTSO).
-Other trajectory corresponds to MTSO in a space of parameters.
-Flow-charts both TSO and MTSO is represented on Fig. 6 and Fig. 7.
+This is a modified traditional strategy of optimization.
+In this case other trajectory corresponds to MTSO in a space of parameters.
+Flow-charts both TSO and MTSO are represented on Fig. 12 and Fig. 13 correspondingly.

-Dynamic properties of designing process were analyzed in [30] on the basis of the entered function of Lyapunov of process of optimization.
+Dynamic properties of designing process were analyzed in [32] on the basis of the entered function of Lyapunov of process of optimization.
 The presence of the correlation was marked between processor time of optimization of circuit and properties of function of Lyapunov of process of optimization.
-It was showed that the function of Lyapunov can be defined on the basis of the generalized objective function of process of optimization F(X,U) by the formula (5).
+It was showed that the function of Lyapunov can be defined on the basis of the generalized objective function of process of optimization F(X,U) by means of the formula (5).